clouditor/cloud-property-graph/ppg-testing-library/Unawareness/U4-no-erasure-or-rectification/Go-missing-PUT/README.md

-# Test Case Description: U4 No Erasure Or Rectification -- Go -- Missing DELETE
+# Test Case Description: U4 No Erasure Or Rectification -- Go -- Missing PUT
-- Threat description:
+- Threat description: A personal datum is sent from client to server where it is stored in a database and cannot be rectified again by the client.
 - Expected test outcome:
+    1. The taint is detected
+    2. The flow of the tainted datum from the client to the server's database is detected
+    3. No PUT access by the client is detected